bharath-b-rh/konflux-shared-configs/.github/actions/sync-konflux-pipelines/README.md

 ### Pipeline Mappings

-To add or modify pipeline mappings, edit the `PIPELINE_MAPPINGS` dictionary in the Python script embedded in the action.yml file.
+To add or modify pipeline mappings, edit the `PIPELINE_MAPPINGS` dictionary in the `scripts/sync-pipeline-configs.py` file.
 Each entry maps an upstream pipeline URL to a local file path.

 ## Example Repositories